Getting Started

 Working with Projects

-Projects belong to your organization so users belonging to the same organization can collaborate on a single project.
+Projects belong to your organization so users belonging to the same organization can collaborate on a project.

-Each project has a unique ID, but multiple projects can have the same name.
-The instance of the TSDK class has a few functions to work with projects.
+Each project has a unique ID and a unique name.
+The instance of the TSDK

-• list_projects() - List all projects in your organization
+- List all projects in your organizationlist_my_projects()

-• delete_project(id) - Delete the project with this id
+- Delete the project with this id

 We will load or create new project with the name Tutorial